dfelinto/blender-manual/manual/video_editing/sequencer/strips/effects/multicam.rst

       To make syncing strips easier you can group cameras, their audio, and their effects together using :doc:`Meta Strips </video_editing/sequencer/meta>`.

 #.
-Add a viewer region for every input channel and to improve the performance use proxies.
+Split the editor into many :doc:`Previews </video_editing/preview/index>`, one for each input track.
+   You will want to change the :ref:`Display Channel <bpy.types.SpaceSequenceEditor.display_channel>` of each of the previews to the channel number of the input track.
 #.
-Add a Multicam Selector strip *above* all the channel tracks.
+Add a Multicam Selector strip *above* all the video channel tracks.

    After completing these steps you should get something similar to the image below: